apache/mesos/docs/endpoints/master/tasks.md

 Query parameters:

+>        framework_id=VALUE   Only return tasks belonging to the framework with this ID.
 >        limit=VALUE          Maximum number of tasks returned (default is 100).
 >        offset=VALUE         Starts task list at offset.
 >        order=(asc|desc)     Ascending or descending sort order (default is descending).
+>        task_id=VALUE        Only return tasks with this ID (should be used together with parameter 'framework_id').

 ### AUTHENTICATION ###